mapsforge/mapsforge/docs/Rendertheme.md

 # RenderTheme

-**This article describes how to use XML-based renderthemes to style maps, including the extensions of Rendertheme V4 (new with release 0.5).**
+**This article describes how to use XML-based renderthemes to style maps, including the extensions of Rendertheme V4 or newer (new with release 0.5).**

 If you have any questions or problems, don't hesitate to ask our public [mapsforge-dev](https://groups.google.com/group/mapsforge-dev) mailing list for help.
 You can also report bugs and improvement requests via our [issue tracker](https://github.com/mapsforge/mapsforge/issues).